International sanctions against Iran: EU sanctions against Iran

+In June 2007, leading EU countries including Britain, France, and Germany cautioned Iran that it faced further sanctions for expanding uranium enrichment and curbing U.N. inspectors' access to its nuclear program.
+"Iran continues to ignore its obligations and has not taken any steps to build confidence in the exclusively peaceful nature of its program".
+Additionally, the EU offered Iran suspension of sanctions and a package of trade and industrial benefits if it suspends its nuclear program.

 EU–Iran relations have been strained in the early 2010s by the dispute over the Iranian nuclear program.
-The European Union along with United States have imposed sanctions against Iran over the controversies around Iranian nuclear program.
+The European Union along with the United States have imposed sanctions against Iran over the controversies around Iranian nuclear program.
 These sanctions which have been described as the toughest EU sanctions imposed against any other country by European officials were last strengthened on 15 October 2012 within by the EU Council.

 On 23 January 2012, the Council of the European Union released a report in which it restated its concerns about the growth and nature of Iran's nuclear programme.
-As a result, the Council announced that it would levy an embargo on Iranian oil exports.
+As a result, the council announced that it would levy an embargo on Iranian oil exports.
 Further, it stated that it would also freeze assets held by the Central Bank of Iran and forestall the trading of precious metals and petrochemicals to and from the country.
 This replaces and updates the previous Council Regulation 423/2007 that was published on 27 July 2010.
-The new sanctions put restrictions on foreign trade, financial services, energy sectors and technologies and includes a ban on the provision of insurance and reinsurance by EU insurers to the State of Iran and Iranian owned companies.
+The new sanctions put restrictions on foreign trade, financial services, energy sectors and technologies and includes a ban on the provision of insurance and reinsurance by EU insurers to the State of Iran and Iranian-owned companies.

 Iran has since declared its intentions to close the Strait of Hormuz should the embargo be enacted.
 At the time, the European Union accounted for 20% of Iran's oil exports, with the majority of the remaining being exported to Asian countries such as China, Japan, India, and South Korea.